 What happens after I apply?

-After you turn in your completed application, you will be considered by the RLA Selection committee.
-They will review your application to make sure you are qualified and have all the necessary paperwork before you go further with the interview process.
+After you turn in your completed application, the RLA Selection committee will review your application to make sure you are qualified and have all the necessary paperwork before you continue on to the interview process.
 You will be notified via email if you passed the paper-cut.
-If you pass the paper-cut, you will participate in Phase I interviews.
-Candidates that pass the Phase 1 Interviews will be notified by email, and then begin to be contacted by interested Supervisors/Hall Directors.
-Please refer to the calendar on the side tool bar for a list of specific dates.
-Phase II refers to the actual hall interview from which final decisions are made.
+If you pass the paper-cut, the RLA Selection committee will email you with times to sign up for an interview.

 Can I work at a specific hall?